julyndav/Python/AB_Analysis/README.md

 </ul>
 <p></p>

-#### 9. Difference in conversion between the groups using the raw data.
+#### 9. Difference in conversion between the groups using the Raw data.
 The P-Value is: 0.0168<p>
 Group B's relative gain is: 0.1381

-Insight: The first value is P-value which is smaller than 0.05 so we can reject null hypothesis.
+**Insight:** The first value is P-value which is smaller than 0.05 so we can reject null hypothesis.
 After the relative gain is converted into a percentage, the relative conversion gain for Group B to Group A is 13.8%.
-The raw data analysis has shown that there is a difference between the two groups.
+The raw data analysis has shown that there is a difference between the two groups.<p>

+ #### 10. Difference in average order size between the groups using the Raw data.
+*The P-Value is: 0.6915<p>*
+*Group B's relative gain is: 0.2517<p>*
+After 'Null and alternative Hypotheses testing':<p>
+*pvalue: 0.6915<p>*
+*Failed to reject null hypothesis: we can not make conclusions about the difference.*

+**Insight:** The P-value is greater than .05.
+The p-value is considerably higher than 0.05, so failed to reject the null hypothesis, thus no conclusions can be made on differences in average order size.<p>

+#### 11. Difference in conversion between the groups using Filtered data.
+I got 22 anomalous users after filtering the data.
+Now to find out how their actions affected the test results.
+We'll calculate the statistical significance of the differences in conversion between the groups, using filtered data.
+1. prepare samples of the number of orders per user for each test group.
+2. Applying the statistical Mann-Whitney criterion to the resulting samples.
+3. Null and alternative hypotheses testing<p>

+*P-value:  0.0136<p>*
+*Null hypothesis rejected: the difference is statistically significant<p>* **Insight:** With the hypothese rejected, removing the differences still resulted in group difference.

+#### 12. Difference in average order size between the groups using Filtered data.
+*The P-Value is: 0.6347*
+*Group B's relative gain is: -0.0979*<p>

+After 'Null and alternative Hypotheses testing':<p>
+*pvalue: 0.6347<p>*
+*Failed to reject null hypothesis: we can not make conclusions about the difference.*<p>
+P value has changed and also failed to reject hypothesis again, no conlusion from difference on this.

+**Insight:** Now that the anomalies have been removed, we can see how much things have changed.
+Between the groups with raw data was 13.8% with the filtered data it is now 16.8% a difference of 3%; not a significant diference but still there.

+On average order size with the raw data it was 25.2% and with the filtered data which removed the anomalies of the atypical orders sizes, Group B is in the negative.
+It just shows how much the atypical orders helped Group B out.

+# Conclusion for A/B Analysis:
+Although our general conclusions from the test didn't change, using the raw vs filtered data examples demonstrates clearly how anomalies can affect A/B test results.
+All it takes is 2-5 huge orders to skew the comparsion between the groups.
+Between the raw and filtered, Group B showed gains on Group A except were the order size was concerend.
+Removing the abnormally large orders, which caused the massive spike in the plot for 'Average Order size' for Group B, negated Group B's gain that it had on Group A in that category.

+Based on the overall results, I would suggest ending the test and going with Group B. Despite Group B's anomalies, they still garned the large orders from a few visitors which boosted the Groups revenue.
+It's obvious that the tested hypotheses of numbers 7, 0 and 8 really resonated with Group B